dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 As discussed above in {{agent-relationships}}, relays may be client-side or server-side.
 In either case, the relay appears to the peer agent as its logical opposite.
-That is, if a DOTS relay appears to a DOTS client or downstream relay as a DOTS server.
+That is, a DOTS relay appears to a DOTS client or downstream relay as a DOTS server.
 Conversely, a DOTS relay appears to a DOTS server or upstream DOTS relay as a DOTS client.
 Thus relayed signaling may be thought of as chained direct signaling sessions.

 ### Redirected Signaling {#redirected-signaling}